Closing infrastructure material cycles through European cooperation

 As European economies are highly material import dependent, closing infrastructure material cycles through high-quality reuse and recycling is essential to address these challenges.
 But how can we achieve that?
 What challenges and opportunities for closing material cycles in infrastructure through European cooperation?

-This #EUCircularTalks aims to identify blind spots and activate European cooperation to close infrastructure material cycles.
+This #EUCircularTalks aimed to identify blind spots and activate European cooperation to close infrastructure material cycles.
 What are the stakes, obstacles, and opportunities?
-On 22 November, 14:00-16:00 CET, Rijkswaterstaat together with German Sustainable Building Council, the Holland Circular Hotspot and the European Circular Economy Stakeholder Platform will organise roundtable discussions on closing infrastructure material cycles for two value chains: cement/concrete and asphalt.
+On 22 November, 14:00-16:00 CET, Rijkswaterstaat together with German Sustainable Building Council, the Holland Circular Hotspot and the European Circular Economy Stakeholder Platform organised roundtable discussions on closing infrastructure material cycles for two value chains: cement/concrete and asphalt.
 Through an open discussion we want to find possible solutions to define the next steps and facilitate action.

 Moderator: Agnes Schuurmans, SGS INTRON